ngs-docs/angus/R_Introductory_tutorial_2014.md

 Why?
 Because for an object of class `matrix` all of the atomic types in it need to be the same.
 Basically we can not combine numeric and factors.

 The way we do this is to instead create a `data.frame`.
 A `data.frame` is a particular representation of another type of object (`list`) that allows for the storage of heterogeneous data types.
-Effectively you can think about it like a spreadsheet for purposes of analysis (for now anywaus.
+Effectively you can think about it like a spreadsheet for purposes of analysis (for now anyways.)

 ```r
 expression_data <- data.frame(counts_transcript_a, genotype)